 Ancient Romans considered sun exposure so important that they had right-to-sunlight legislation, solariums on their homes, famous open air Roman baths, and sunning terraces in their cities (there were no windows in primitive Roman houses so all natural light and fresh air poured in via an opening in the ceiling).
 The original Olympic athletes were required to sunbathe to let the sun strengthen their muscles and nerves.
 More than 2,000 years ago, Herodotus the Greek historian linked sunlight deprivation to brittle bones and wrote that the “sun feeds muscles”.
 Even Diogenes the Cynic enjoyed sunbathing!

 Ancient physicians affirmed sunlight to be the “best food and medicine” in the world.
-Modern microbiologists advocate the sun as the best disinfectant (and let me tell you, line drying laundry out in the sun in Canada to remove stains and smells changed my life).
+Modern microbiologists advocate the sun as the best disinfectant (and let me tell you, line drying laundry out in the Canadian sun to remove stains and smells changed my life).
 Hopefully you’ve also noticed that our animal friends also instinctively seek the sun.

 Swiss heliotherapy pioneer Dr. Auguste Rollier along with 1903 Nobel Prize winner Dr. Niels Finsen experienced, observed and applied the healing properties of natural light.
 Rollier built solaria hospitals in the fresh air of the Swiss Alps with walls of windows, southern balconies, and retractable roofs to maximize his patients’ exposure to the sun (especially morning sun) on their bare bodies.
 Even in the winter, the whole day could be spent in the sunshine.
 In the summer, exposure was limited to morning hours until solar noon.
 After a few weeks, patients were usually well enough to go home with the added benefit of a natural, glowing tan, but this was ineffective if the patients wore sunglasses as they disrupt the sun’s dialogue with the cells and retinas.
 He pointed out that every mother is careful to put potted plants out into the sun—why not also the children?